katzchang/ProsciuttoGit/README.md

 Getting Started
 -------
 1. Open Preferences > ProsciuttoGit.
-2. add Author and Committer settings.
+2. Add Author and Committer settings.
-3. run JUnit test runner in gitted project, and you'll see how it works.
+3. Run JUnit test runner in gitted project
+4. Run git log in project root directory, and you'll see how it works.

 Warning
 -------